 First, we’ll need to enable IP forwarding.
 If we don’t, the packets we intercept will stop at our machine, and so the communication between Bob and Alice will be broken.
 To do that, we’ll type the following command.
 The change won’t be permanent, and it will be disabled the next time the computer is rebooted.

 sudo echo 1 > /proc/sys/net/ipv4/ip_forward

 Once it is done, we’ll launch Ettercap, and we’ll go to “Sniff / Unified sniffing” and select the interface we are using to connect to the network (e.g. eth0).
 Then, we will select our target.
-In this purpose, we’ll open “Hosts / Hosts List” and execute a scan to find hosts connected to the network.
+For this purpose, we’ll open “Hosts / Hosts List” and execute a scan to find hosts connected to the network.
 You should then have something looking like the following screenshot.

-Then, we will define our router (192.168.1.1) as the first target and a computer which is connected to the network (192.168.1.105) as the second target.
+Then, we will define our router (192.168.1.1) as the first target and a computer that is connected to the network (192.168.1.105) as the second target.
 Please note that whoever is the first or second target is not important here.

 Before we continue on the attack, let’s open a shell on the target machine and launch the command

 arp -a which will show the state of the cache.
 We can then see that the correct mac addresses are associated with the correct IPs.

 Now we will go to “Mitm / ARP Poisoning” in order to launch the attack.
 Before that, Wireshark has been launched and configure to see the ARP requests going through the network.